arclabs561/runctl/docs/AWS_SECURITY_RECOMMENDATIONS.md

 1. **Does admin user need full admin access?**
    - If yes: Keep but enable MFA and use roles for daily work
-   - If no: Create limited-permission user for trainctl
+   - If no: Create limited-permission user for runctl

 2. **Are both access keys in use?**
    - Check AWS CLI config: `cat ~/.aws/credentials`